mathemacode/job-searching/README.md

 the objective or focus of your research personal will make it most enjoyable for you to work on the project, and that will relay over to the recruiters that you have a passion for your field and have some experience applying the technology to a real-world situation.

-### You will need to start the job-searching process early in your final year.
+### You will need to start the job-searching process early in your final year

 I recommend that you begin taking a look at what is available and relevant to your degree program in the summer before your final year starts.
 There will not be many job postings available that are relevant to you yet - but it is good to get a hold